-It's simply an alarm that goes off on the close of EVERY trading timeframe candle.
+It's simply an alarm that goes off every five minutes.
 It sounds a bit extreme.
 But it works.
 You can of course set it for longer if you prefer.
 Or shorter.

-But it acts as a "wake up" to not only shock me back into focus if I've slipped away again, but also allowing me to "update" my market analysis with this new candle information.
+But it acts as a "wake up" to shock me back into focus if I've slipped away again, ensuring my market analysis is quickly updated with any new candle information.

 I use SnapTimer, but there are dozens online if you don't like it.